 Methods and method templates are delivered preprogrammed.
-The two Photometry and Fluorimetry main groups are organized in subgroups.
+The methods are organized in main groups and subgroups.

-Write-protected methods a The most important methods in molecular biology.
+Write-protected methods The most important methods in molecular biology.
 Parameters can be modified, but the modified parameters must be saved under a new method name.
-Non-write-protected methods (P) You can change parameters any number of times and start the measurement right after saving.
-New methods ("templates") × Each method group contains a template which is preprogrammed with complete parameter sets to facilitate the programming of new methods.
+Non-write-protected methods 4 You can change parameters any number of times and start the measurement right after saving.
+New methods ("templates") Each method group contains a template which is preprogrammed with complete parameter sets to facilitate the programming of new methods.
 The parameters can be changed and saved under new names any number of times.